2019/20

 4th - Play-off Final

-The last nine league fixtures were not played due to the global Coronavirus pandemic.
-The league tables were determined by awarding each clubs 'average points per game' to each of the un-played fixtures.
+The final nine league fixtures were not played due to the global Coronavirus pandemic.
+Consequently, the league tables were determined by calculating each club's average points per game, which were applied to the un-played fixtures.

 FA Cup: